top of page

 28 Penton Street

-One of my favorite projects was the "28 Penton Street, Centre for Memory and Learning" - an anti-apartheid initiative undertaken for the Liliesleaf Trust UK.
-For this project, I focused on the 1956 Women's March, which protested the introduction of passes for black women that had been implemented in 1952.
+One of my favorite portfolio pieces was the '28 Penton Street, Centre for Memory and Learning' initiative—a rewarding Liliesleaf Trust project undertaken for the Liliesleaf Trust UK.
+For this anti-apartheid commission, I focused on the historic 1956 Women's March, which bravely protested the introduction of passes for Black women that had been implemented in 1952.

-For this project, I experimented with the mono silkscreen printing process to create original images of the protest leaders and Prime Minister J.G.
-Strjjdom.
-Although it was my first time using this technique, I was extremely pleased with the final results.
-Learning and applying this new skill was a rewarding experience, and I look forward to further developing my silkscreen printing abilities.
+I experimented with the mono silkscreen printing process to create original, texture-rich images of the protest leaders and Prime Minister J.G.
+Strijdom.
+Although it was my first time utilizing this specific technique, I was extremely pleased with the final results.
+Learning and applying this new skill was an incredible experience, and I look forward to further developing my silkscreen printing abilities.

-The project enabled me to create a brief animated video inspired by my original pen-and-ink illustrations.
+Ultimately, this creative exploration enabled me to produce a brief animated video inspired by my original pen-and-ink illustrations."

 The project's final outcome was a simple zine that informed readers about the key individuals involved in the women's protest against passes.